Fairs & Festivals

 Among the distinctive elements of the Kaila Devi fairs are the kanak-dandoli, devotees who travel to the temple prostrating themselves at regular intervals along the way.

 The fairs showcase the craftsmanship of numerous people, who deal with wood crafted and metal products, tribal headgear, silver jewellery, mirror work, hand woven and embroidered textiles and much more.
 This fair also consists of various cultural perfonnances from the local tribes including the so, and dances of the Mena community.

-The animal fa, is held in the month of February, coinciding with the festival of Shivratri.
+The animal fair & festival, is held in the month of February, coinciding with the festival of Shivratri.
 This fair is one of the oldest of its kind in Rajasthan where I.s of animals-cattle, horses, camels and are brought for sale.
 The bustling trade with its enthusiastic bargabii, the sight of the traders camping, the shops selling colourful animal regalia, and the enthusiastic competitions to judge outstanding specimens make this a must Adsit for the traveller in search of unique experiences.